DIG-Kaust/MLgeoscience/docs/lectures/03_gradopt.md

 ![GD LOSSES](figs/opt_losses.png)

+## Additional readings

-Finally, I encourage everyone to read the following [blog post](https://ruder.io/optimizing-gradient-descent/) for a more detailed overview of the optimization algorithms discussed here.
+- the following [blog post](https://ruder.io/optimizing-gradient-descent/) for a more detailed overview of the optimization algorithms discussed here.
 Note that in one of our future [lectures](lectures/08_gradopt1.md) we will also look again at optimization algorithms and more specifically discuss strategies that allow overcoming some of the limitations of standard SGD in [this lecture](lectures/10_gradopt1.md).